Automattic/jetpack/README.md

 - A folder called `react`.
 This folder contains a social-logo component for use in React based environment.
 - A folder called `php`.
 This folder contains a php file that can be used inside PHP projects.
 It provides you with a get_social_logo function that will returns the svg of the social logo.
 - A folder called `icon-font`.
 This folder contains different icon font files and css files.
-- A folder called `png`.
-This folder contains a png files of each the svg icons.

 Do remember to update the React components where they are used, when you add a new icon.